|UM SPH Home > Current Students > Graduation 2014|

-All School of Public Health students who will have completed their degree requirements before or during Fall 2012, Winter 2013, or Summer 2013 terms are welcome to participate in both the School of Public Health Graduation and the University-wide Spring Commencement.
+All School of Public Health students who will have completed their degree requirements before or during Fall 2013, Winter 2014, or Summer 2014 terms are welcome to participate in both the School of Public Health Graduation ceremony and the University-wide Spring Commencement ceremony.
 Students receiving a Ph.D. or M.S. degree may also be eligible to participate in the University Graduate Exercises (Rackham; refer to link for eligibility).

 All graduates must officially apply for graduation.
-Do this as soon as possible by visiting http://wolverineaccess.umich.edu/.
+Do this as soon as possible by visiting Wolverine Access.

-Graduation tickets are NOT required for guests attending SPH graduation this year.
+Graduation tickets are NOT required for guests attending SPH graduation.
 However, guests are required to RSVP to attend the SPH graduation reception.
 Please register the number of guests in your party that will be attending the reception.

 Family members who are not the children or spouse of the F-1 student or J-1 exchange visitor must apply for a B-1/B-2 visitor visa to gain entry into the U.S. Family members from certain countries may be eligible to travel to the U.S. to visit for stays of up to 90 days without obtaining a B-1/B-2 visa through the U.S. Department of State Visa Waiver Program.